pflooky/data-caterer-docs/docs/setup/validation/validation.md

 Validations can be used to run data checks after you have run the data generator or even as a standalone task.
 A report summarising the success or failure of the validations, is produced and can be examined for further investigation.

+Currently, SQL expression validations are supported (can see [here](https://spark.apache.org/docs/latest/api/sql/) for reference what other expressions are valid), but will later be extended out to supported other validations such as aggregates (group by account_number, sum of amounts should be greater than 100), ordering (transaction dates should be in descending order), relationships (at least one transaction per account_number) or data profiling (how close produced data profile is to expected data profile).

 ## Sample